Linear Circuit Analysis

 Appendix

-Non-ideal Operational Amplifiers
+Non-Ideal Operational Amplifiers

 Table 1 shows the values of the input resistance, output resistance and gain for a few OpAmps available commercially.
 In addition to these parameters manufacturers also specify parameters such maxim voltage, operating range of temperatures, cutoff frequency, transient response time, input noise, etc.